Aljjohara/FinTech-Companies/README.md

     - Financial efficiency and economic freedom by using cryptocurrency and smartphone revolution to inject economic freedom all over the world

          - Economic freedom examples:
+            1. Property Rights
-            1. Cryptocurrency gives people wealth that cannot be taken away from them by having property rights using controlled wallets and brain wallets
+                - Cryptocurrency gives people wealth that cannot be taken away from them by having property rights using controlled wallets and brain wallets

+            2. Free Trade
-            2. Cryptocurrency provides free trade by enabling cross-border payments
+                - Cryptocurrency provides free trade by enabling cross-border payments
             3. Currency stability
+                - Cryptocurrency fights inflation